Learning Center

 Is every muzzle device a silencer?

 First, let’s consider how a silencer works.
-Suppressors are made to significantly reduce the sound produced during live fire.
-Suppressors are typically a tubular device containing baffles designed to redirect the gases and heat of shooting in such a way that the decibel level is lowered.
-Silencers succeed in dropping the decibels to a more hearing-friendly level.
-The exact amount of reduction depends on the specific silencer, model of gun, and caliber.
+A silencer is made to significantly reduce the sound produced during live fire.
+Suppressors — yes, the terms are interchangeable — are typically tubular devices containing baffles designed to redirect the gases and heat of shooting in such a way that the decibel level is lowered.

 Second, there is another category of muzzle devices that are not made to reduce decibel levels.
 This includes muzzle brakes, flash hiders—also sometimes called flash suppressors—and compensators.
 Thread protectors, while similar to other muzzle devices, serve to protect the threaded barrel on your gun from damage, but are not considered muzzle devices.